 The Company established a 401(k) Plan (the "401(k) Plan") for eligible employees of the Company effective April 1, 2014.
 Generally, all employees of the Company who are at least twenty-one years of age and who have completed three months of service are eligible to participate in the 401(k) Plan.
 The 401(k) Plan is a defined contribution plan that provides that participants may make salary deferral contributions, of up to the statutory maximum allowed by law (subject to catch-up contributions) in the form of voluntary payroll deductions.
-The Company's aggregate matching contributions were \$11 and \$8 for the three months ended March 31, 2020 and 2019, respectively.
+As of April 1, 2020 the Company decided to not match 401(k) contributions until the Company becomes profitable.
+The Company's aggregate matching contributions were \$11 and \$18 for the six months ended June 30, 2020 and 2019, respectively, and \$0 and \$15 for the three months ended June 30, 2020 and 2019, respectively.